RoughRanger2005/first-repository/README.md

 # first-repository
-this is my fist github repository
+This is my fist github repository